exakat/exakat-docs/Reference/Rulesets.rst

 * :ref:`avoid-get\_object\_vars()`
 * :ref:`enum-usage`
 * :ref:`No anchor for Php/FilesFullPath <no-anchor-for-php-filesfullpath>`
+* :ref:`No anchor for Php/FinalConstant <no-anchor-for-php-finalconstant>`

-.. _compatibilityphp80:
+.. _ruleset-compatibilityphp80:

 CompatibilityPHP80
 ++++++++++++++++++

 This ruleset centralizes all analysis for the migration from PHP 7.4 to 8.0.

-Total : 20 analysis
+Total : 21 analysis

 * :ref:`old-style-constructor`
 * :ref:`wrong-optional-parameter`